- Harry Fonseca, Maidu, American, 1946-2006

 What Inspired It

 Fonseca began using the character Coyote in the late 1970s (the Denver Art Museum owns two from the series; Coyote #1 shows a Maidu dancer dressed as a coyote wearing a condor feather cape).
-Coyote appears in several traditional native legends from different tribes and has many meanings, including, but not limited to, the trickster, the wise man, and the changer or transformer.
+Coyote appears in several traditional Native legends from different tribes and has many meanings, including, but not limited to, the trickster, the wise man, and the changer or transformer.
 He has a strong place in the Maidu creation story.
-Fonseca has created a series of paintings that places Coyote in contemporary settings—as a biker, or a dancer in the ballet Swan Lake, for example.
+Fonseca created a series of paintings that places Coyote in contemporary settings—as a biker, or a dancer in the ballet Swan Lake, for example.
 In placing the Native American folk hero in contemporary, mainstream settings, Fonseca created imagery that can break down stereotypes.
 He shows both Natives and non-Natives that Native people are active participants in making mainstream life and culture.

 The title, Shuffle Off to Buffalo #V, comes from a song in the Broadway play 42nd Street.

 Fonseca placed Coyote on a stage dressed in an Uncle Sam costume.
 By placing Coyote in this contemporary setting, Fonseca made the suggestion that Coyote is the president of the United States.
-Coyote himself represents Native Americans, and in this painting asserts that native people can take on any role they choose.
+Coyote himself represents Native Americans, and in this painting asserts that Native people can take on any role they choose.